 Going Full Throttle With Lokar Performance

 On our 1965 Chevelle, project Teachers Pet, we experienced a problem that many people run across - throttle linkage.
 This is especially true with motor swaps, and going from a traditional engine with a carburetor to a fuel injected motor with a throttle body.
 In our case, the original SBC was long gone, and we had installed a warmed up LS2 several years back.
-In an attempt … [Read more...]
+In an attempt to … [Read more...]

 Forgeline Looks Behind To Forge Ahead